 Local plate lunches, elevated.
 Order at the counter and seat yourself.
-There’s plenty seating so this place is good for groups.
-My go-to dishes at Feast: salt beef watercress soup (a popular/classic Hawaii dish), hamburger steak and fried chicken plate lunch (pictured above), and the sake salmon chazuke.
+There's plenty seating so this place is good for groups.
+My go-to dishes at Feast: salt beef watercress soup (a popular/classic Hawaii dish which we have a recipe for here), hamburger steak and fried chicken plate lunch (pictured above), and the sake salmon chazuke.
 2970 E Manoa Rd, Honolulu, HI 96822

 A wonderful neighborhood bakery turning out everything from baguettes to sourdough loaves and breakfast sandwiches and paninis for the lunch crowd, Fendu Boulangerie has something for everyone.
 They also use many local flavors in their pastries and desserts - think guava cheesecake, local banana bread, and lychee danishes.
 Manoa Marketplace: 2752 Woodlawn Dr #5-119, Honolulu, HI 96822

 Manju (flown in from Home Maid Bakery on Maui) at Longs Drugs

 Longs is technically a drug store and not a restaurant.
 But!
 It's a drug store unlike any other.
 Here you'll find tons of local snacks and sweets - everything from li hing mui treats to manju flown in from Maui and even frozen chili from Zippy's.
 Full post on Longs Drugs here.
 Manoa Marketplace: 2750 Woodlawn Dr, Honolulu, HI 96822

 Blueberry slab pie at Morning Glass Coffee